-Gain your advanced qualification in ELT with Europe’s leading course provider – now available fully online
+Gain your Trinity DipTESOL qualification with Europe’s leading course provider – now available fully online

-The Diploma in Teaching English to Speakers of Other Languages (DipTESOL) is equivalent to a Cambridge DELTA and is an internationally respected, prestigious qualification for experienced teachers of ESOL/EFL.
-In contrast to the Cambridge DELTA, the Trinity DipTESOL provides more of a focus on phonology and the option to base your projects on your own particular context.
+The Diploma in Teaching English to Speakers of Other Languages (Trinity DipTESOL qualification) is equivalent to a Cambridge DELTA and is an internationally respected, prestigious qualification for experienced teachers of ESOL/EFL.
+In contrast to the Cambridge DELTA, the Trinity DipTESOL course provides more of a focus on phonology and the option to base your projects on your own particular context.

 The Trinity Diploma in TESOL is for English Language teachers (including primary and secondary school teachers) who:

 Wherever you are in the world, you can gain the Trinity DipTESOL qualification.
 From 2021, we are offering even more flexibility with the format.

 Choose from two ways to take the Trinity DipTESOL course:

 In both cases, the 7-month part-time phase is completed online.